Museum Exhibitions in Bend

 The high desert’s remote nature and relatively low population made it central to the war effort.
 It served as an important site for training camps, military training exercises, Civilian Public Service (CPS) camps and prison camps.

 High desert farmers, in particular, needed help harvesting their crops.
 The Emergency Farm Labor Service recruited a diverse workforce that included Japanese Americans, German prisoners of war, women volunteering with the Women’s Land Army and Victory Farm Volunteers.
 The exhibition will also examine the Braceros Program and illuminate the experiences of Mexican workers.
 Opening January 28 and on view through September 2017.

 Legendary Landscapes will highlight fascinating stories behind how places got their names.
-The exhibition will be on view February 18 through September 2017.
+On view through September 2017.
 As an example, the Tam McArthur Rim Trail in Central Oregon is a namesake of Lewis Ankeny “Tam” McArthur (1883–1951).
 This successful businessman was also the secretary for the Oregon Geographic Board and wrote the book Oregon Geographic Names which lists the origins of place names.

 Wildlife programs—porcupines, otters, reptiles, a bobcat—meet them all up close.
 Raptors of the Desert Sky—hawks, owls and other raptors—soar overhead.
 Living History Step back into 1904 and join the Miller Family tending the garden and working the saw mill.
 Visit the High Desert Museum for more information.